 Here are the three “Ps” of complaint resolution.
 They are the key to fixing your next problem.

-✓ Persistence.
+- Persistence.
 Don’t give up.
 Companies build walls and write form letters that make you want to go away.
 Don’t let it bother you.
-Stick with it until the problem is resolved.
+Stay with it.
 Be the squeaky wheel that is ever-present, but not too annoying.

 Who do I complain to?